lanceman2/quickstream/README.md

-- quickstream uses a similar stream ring buffer mapping to GNUradio but it uses a completely different flow pointer advancement model which gives blocks control over stream ring buffer read and write sizes
+- quickstream uses a similar stream ring buffer mapping to GNUradio but it uses a completely different flow pointer advancement model which gives blocks control over stream ring buffer read and write sizes.
+There are no thread synchronization primitives held when block callbacks are called; as I imagine GNUradio does the same when "work()" is called.
+  Put another way the stream ring buffers are "lock-less" (kind-of an obvious requirement).

 - quickstream can have loops in the stream flow.
 A block may directly connect from itself back to itself.